lziping/hangman/README.md

 The Evil (hard) version will change the word alonge with the player's attempt.
 The word will change base on what player have correctly guessed, and change to other word that contain those letter at same position that player guess correctly.

+Version will be randomly select at game start.